 When trading forex it can be easy to get caught up with all the latest strategies and trading methods.
 It can be enticing to drop your existing strategy and try something new and improved.
 But the best advice we can give you is to research and learn just one strategy that is known to show results.
 There are countless strategies that return a profit, the key is to learn one and stick to it.
 Too often, beginner traders switch their trading strategy because they have some losses.
 There is no strategy that produces only profits, you will lose some and win some, so keeping a consistent strategy can result in the latter.

 Charting is very important and you need the whole nine yards of indicators in order to make the right trading decisions and make money.

 There is of course an option of using third party charts, but it is highly disapproved, due to inconvenience and most probably a fee.
 Therefore, your best options is to find a forex broker tht offers good quality charting right from the start.

 When trading forex, as an investor you must be aware of the potential risks involved.
 If you are not cautious or knowledgeable of potential outcomes, you could end up suffering losses too big to come back from.
 That being said, it’s important to never invest more than you can afford to lose.
 This is risk management.
 By doing just this, you can more effectively trade, as the fear of losing everything is out of the equation.

-The choice of a forex broker should be based on the main criteria below:
+The choice of a forex broker in 2022 should be based on the main criteria below: